-to ensure the correct number of propagating degrees of freedom for spin-$3/2$ fields (see, for instance, the reviews~\cite{Sorokin_AIP_2005, Rahman_2015} for physical motivation and different approaches used in Physics literature).
-This is an overdetermined system and so this constrained system limits possible curvatures of the spacetime (see e.g.~\cite[p.
-856]{Homma_CMP_2019}): $(\mathsf{Ric} - \mathsf{R} g / n)^{*} u = 0$ where $\mathsf{Ric}$ and $\mathsf{R}$ are respectively the Ricci tensor and Ricci scalar curvature of the manifold $(M, g)$.
-In other words, Rarita-Schwinger operator~\eqref{eq: constraint_Rarita_Schwinger} exists only in Einstein spin manifolds in contrast to constraint Hodge-d'Alembert operator (cf. Section~\ref{sec: Hodge_d_Alembert_op}) and Proca operator (cf. section~\ref{sec: Proca_op}) discussed earlier.
-An application of the Weitzenb\"{o}ck formula~\cite{Branson_IJM_2002} shows that $R^{2}$ is normally hyperbolic on Einstein spin manifolds~\cite[Prop.
-2.1]{Homma_CMP_2019}
+in order to ensure the correct number of propagating degrees of freedom for spin-$3/2$ fields (see, for instance, the reviews~\cite{Sorokin_AIP_2005, Rahman_2015} for physical motivation and different approaches used in Physics literature).
+The corresponding Rarita-Schwinger operator is then an overdetermined system and this constrained system limits possible curvatures of the spacetime~\cite{Gibbons_JPA_1976} (see e.g.~\cite[p.
+856]{Homma_CMP_2019},~\cite{Hack_PLB_2013}): $(\mathsf{Ric} - \mathsf{R} g / n)^{*} u = 0$, where $\mathsf{Ric}$ and $\mathsf{R}$ are respectively the Ricci tensor and Ricci scalar curvature of $M$.
+In other words, the corresponding Rarita-Schwinger field exists only on Einstein spin manifolds.
+However, the Rarita-Schwinger operator corresponding to the restricted twisted spin-Dirac operator~\eqref{eq: constraint_Rarita_Schwinger} does \textit{not} admit a Green's operator~\cite[Rem.
+2.28]{Baer_Springer_2012}.

-where $\Delta_{S^{3/2}}$ is the Bochner Laplacian.
-Therefore, Feynman propagators exist on a globally hyperbolic Einstein spin manifold by Theorem~\ref{thm: Hadamard_bisolution_Dirac_type_op} but the positivity issue is non-conclusive.
+Since the Cauchy problem for $R$ is well-posed on a globally hyperbolic spacetime, the Rarita-Schwinger operator~\eqref{eq: def_Rarita_Schwinger_op} admits unique advanced and retarded propagators.
+Albeit $\Char{R} = \coLightBun = \Char{\slashed{D}}$, the existence of a (anti-)Feynman propagator cannot be concluded from Theorem~\ref{thm: Hadamard_bisolution_Dirac_type_op} as $R$ is not a Dirac-type operator.